18.4 mktemp: Create temporary file or directory

 When creating a file, the resulting file has read and write permissions for the current user, but no permissions for the group or others; these permissions are reduced if the current umask is more restrictive.

-Here are some examples (although note that if you repeat them, you will most likely get different file names):
+Here are some examples (although if you try them, you will most likely get different file names):

 The program accepts the following options.
 Also see Common options.